 Specify your mode of decision-making for each topic.
 Are you brainstorming and trying to surface as many ideas and perspectives as possible?
 Is someone coming to the table with a few options to consult with the group?
 Or, has someone already identified a solution and is in “persuade” or “tell” mode?

-Also, be clear about who the ultimate decider is.
-Some decisions might be made by consensus or majority vote, but others could (and probably should) be owned by the relevant team or department lead.
+Be clear about who the ultimate decider is.
+Some decisions might be made by consensus or majority vote, but others could be owned by the relevant team or department lead.
 Regardless of how decision-making happens, this group should have the authority to make (and change!) decisions as the situation evolves.

-Lastly, keep in mind that not all decisions need to be made by this team.
-In some cases, the RRT will act more like a dispatcher—identifying decisions that need to be made or solutions to be figured out, and delegating them to members of your broader team as appropriate.
+Keep in mind that not all decisions need to be made by this team.
+In some cases, the RRT will act more like a dispatcher—identifying decisions that need to be made or solutions to be figured out and delegating them to members of your broader team as appropriate.

 4. Meeting frequency and agenda

 This will vary based on organizational and external factors.
-In early March, our rapid response team was meeting twice weekly on Tuesdays and Fridays.
-As the situation escalated and more shifts began happening at a quicker pace, we switched to meeting daily for 20-30 minutes at a time, and as things have stabilized slightly the group is down to three times a week.
+In early March 2020, our rapid response team was meeting twice weekly on Tuesdays and Fridays.
+As the situation escalated and more shifts began happening at a quicker pace, we switched to meeting daily for 20-30 minutes at a time, and as things stabilized later in 2020, the group pared down to three times a week.

-- Quick updates – New developments or news (internal or external).
-This could include local, state, or federal government updates or orders, news about how communities are being impacted, and what we’re hearing from staff and constituents.
+- Quick updates—New developments or news (internal or external).
+For our COVID RRT, this included local, state, or federal government updates or orders, news about how communities are being impacted, and what we were hearing from staff and constituents.

-- Discussion items – For a 20-30 minute meeting, there’s usually only time for one major topic or two medium-sized topics.
-Some examples include: deciding on a remote work policy, talking about how new federal policies will impact paid leave, and discussing a potential hiring freeze.
+- Discussion items—For a 20-30 minute meeting, there’s usually only time for one major topic or two medium-sized topics.
+Some examples include: deciding on a remote work policy, talking about how new federal policies would impact paid leave, and discussing a potential hiring freeze.

 5. Communication with the rest of the team

-It’s important for staff (and constituent, and stakeholder) morale that they know who is on your rapid response team, how often it meets, what topics are under consideration, and what the team decides.
+During a crisis, transparency is important for maintaining staff (and constituent, and stakeholder) morale and trust in leadership.
+Make sure they know who is on your rapid response team, how often it meets, what topics are under consideration, and what the team decides.
 Share decisions as quickly as possible, including information about: